 Often we fail to understand or respect other’s views because we never see things from their perspectives.
 Our sense of self-righteousness also interferes here.
-Active listening helps in recognizing other’s perspective and feelings and helps us appreciate them.
+Active listening helps in recognizing other’s perspectives and feelings and helps us appreciate them.
 This not only helps in resolving conflicts but also helps foster a culture of respect.

 Strong Work Relationship:

-It is important to form healthy work relationships in the workplace for a healthy work experience.
+It is important to form healthy work relationships in the workplace for healthy work experience.
 A study conducted by Faye Doell in 2003 showed that there are two types of listening: ‘listening to understand’ and ‘listening to respond’.

 People who listen to understand form better relationships and are more empathetic in their approach.
-The same holds true for work relationships.
+The same holds for work relationships.
 The more members in a workplace follow this approach, the better work relationships they form.

 Tip: Be more empathetic and don’t rush to make a decision.